LeetLLM

 Mechanistic InterpretabilityScaling Laws & Compute-Optimal Training

-The previous deep dives followed information through transformer internals until the model produced logits.
+Transformer internals eventually produce logits.
 Decoding strategy controls how that final probability distribution becomes one visible completion.
-This chapter compares greedy decoding, beam search, temperature sampling, , nucleus sampling, and min-p so you can tune output quality intentionally.
+Compare greedy decoding, beam search, temperature sampling, top-k, nucleus sampling, and min-p so you can tune output quality intentionally.

-Imagine an order-status assistant that hasn't chosen its next yet.
-Internally, it may assign a 70% chance to shipped, a 20% chance to delayed, and a 10% chance to refunded.
+An incident-status assistant that hasn't chosen its next token yet may assign a 70% chance to stable, a 20% chance to degraded, and a 10% chance to rollback.
 Language models do this at every generation step: they produce raw scores for many possible next tokens, convert those scores into probabilities, then use a decoding policy to pick what appears on screen.

 That final choice has real product consequences.
-A support bot usually needs stable, factual phrasing.
-A brainstorming tool needs more variety.
-A code generator often benefits from determinism, while a story generator may sound lifeless if it picks the highest-probability token every time.
+Runbook assistants usually need stable, factual phrasing, while brainstorming tools need more variety.
+Code generators often benefit from determinism; story generators may sound lifeless if they always pick the highest-probability token.
 Decoding is the control surface that turns the same model distribution into those different behaviors.

 How LLMs Choose the Next Token

-Before we compare strategies, we need to see what happens inside the model at each generation step.
+To compare strategies, first inspect what happens inside the model at each generation step.

 Autoregressive generation